ABOUT LC

 Overall, light communication has the potential to provide faster, more secure, more energy-efficient, and more widely available communication compared to traditional wireless communication technologies.

 Speed: Some forms of light communication can provide significantly faster data transfer rates than Wi-Fi or cellular networks, potentially reaching speeds of several gigabits per second.
-This is because light waves have a higher frequency than radio waves used by traditional wireless communication.

 Immunity to Electromagnetic Interference: Light waves do not cause any electromagnetic interference with other devices, unlike Wi-Fi or cellular networks.
 This is especially beneficial for use cases such as in aircraft, hospitals, or military installations, where electromagnetic interference can cause operational issues.